ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 If we want to append recursively pictures to a previous pictures, we have to begin with some kind of "empty" picture.

-Indeed, a function that add "1" to nothing will break: it must add 1 at least to a 0.
-This empty case is named [blank](https://docs.racket-lang.org/pict/Basic_Pict_Constructors.html?q=pict#%28def._%28%28lib._pict%2Fmain..rkt%29._blank%29%29) in the library.
+Indeed, a function that add "42" to nothing (null / undefined) will break: it must at least add "1" to a "0".

+This empty-picture base-case is named [blank](https://docs.racket-lang.org/pict/Basic_Pict_Constructors.html?q=pict#%28def._%28%28lib._pict%2Fmain..rkt%29._blank%29%29) in the library.

 And now, we can apply recursion to our example: